 Introduction

-With many recipes, getting the temperature of the food exact isn’t a big deal – it certainly won’t make or break the dish.
-Candy making, and most other recipes that involved heating sugar, is different.
-It requires very precise temperature measurement.
-As the sugar solution is heated, it reaches milestones like soft crack and hard crack.
+With many recipes, getting the temperature of the food exactly right isn’t a big deal.
+It certainly won’t make or break the dish.
+Candy making and most other recipes that involve heating sugar are different.
+It requires very precise temperature measurements.
+As the sugar solution is heated, it reaches milestones like the soft crack and hard crack stages.
 When recipes call for a solution to reach one of these stages, you need to get it right.
 That's where a candy thermometer comes into play.
 It’s designed to measure very high temperatures with high levels of accuracy.

-Quick Fact: A candy thermometer can also been called a sugar thermometer, deep fryer thermometer or jam thermometer.
+Quick Fact: A candy thermometer can also be called a sugar thermometer, deep fryer thermometer, or jam thermometer.

 The Best Candy Thermometers [2020]